NewPath-Consulting/wap-addon-member-directory/README.md

 ### Using the block in the block editor

-The WAP membership directory block is accessed in the block editor, like any other block.
+The NewPath WildApricotPress Add-on – Member Directory block is accessed in the block editor, like any other block.
 You can also use a [slash (/) command](https://wordpress.org/support/article/adding-a-new-block/#slash-command) when you're in a block, in the URL field.
 Type / when in a block and type 'wap' or 'wild apricot' and the relevant blocks will appear.

 ![wap blocks](https://user-images.githubusercontent.com/458134/132218267-279747ca-7d16-4cae-8bf1-9b357e7938dd.jpg)